 - Represented a private equity firm in its leveraged tender offer buyout of Japan Wind Development Company (JWD), a leading alternative energy firm in Japan.

-- Represented I Squared Capital in its acquisition with Veolia Energy of the Kendall Square Power Station, a 256 megawatt producer of electrical and steam energy.
+- I Squared Capital.
+Represented I Squared Capital in its acquisition with Veolia Energy of the Kendall Square Power Station, a 256 megawatt producer of electrical and steam energy.

 - Represented a leading multi-utility company in the purchase of power plants from American Electric Power.